wrapperband/Tame-Uppermill-FloodRisk/README.md

 2. If these drains fail due to blockage , it is liable to quickly cause disastrous flood heights as any increase would be.
 3. If drought is the cause then if rainfall levels returned to normal there would be more floods.

 The Analysis of North West rainfall per month from 2012 to 2019 also shows that the normal level of rain is 100 mm per Month and an increase to 150 to 200 mm per Month can cause flooding conditions.
-This shows once more a disproportional flooding responce from relatively minor, or at least usual, variations iin rain fall.
+This shows once more a disproportional flooding response from relatively minor, or at least usual, variations in rain fall.

 #### Tame river, change in level during 17/3/2019 flood level incident